AsadaSinon1/SuperMario/README.md

 - Behavior: The Turtle moves quickly when running to the left, but moves slowly when running to the right.

 The only way to defeat the monsters is by jumping on top of them.
 Be cautious and time your jumps correctly to ensure Mario's safety!

+## MySQL Configuration

+The way of configuring mysql database using IntelliJ IDEA as the development tool(Windows):

+- Install mysql database on your own computer.[Download here.](https://www.mysql.com/downloads/)Then add the mysql installation path to the environment variables.
+  |

 # Project Roles